The Howey Test: Tokens, Securities & Regulation

 Liquidity and Rule 144

 Initial coin and token offerings enable immediate liquidity, perhaps the greatest benefit that investors can offer.
 It is the one means by which token issuers can incentivize investors to become early token and coin adopters: early investors are able to purchase tokens at a discount and sell them in subsequent artificial price hike (as the offering progresses through a pre-sale).
 This artificial “pump”—while effective at incentivizing investor participation, mirrors many of the reverse merger pump-and-dump schemes seen a generation ago.
-Unfortunately, such immediate liquidity not only hurts token velocity, in many cases it also violates Rule 144 hold restrictions.
+Unfortunately, such immediate liquidity not only hurts token velocity but in many cases it also violates Rule 144 hold restrictions.

 Rule 144 includes investor hold restrictions on certain types of public and private securities.
 Removing the Rule 144 hold legend from a security allows the security to be sold to another qualified buyer.
 In the case of private securities, further restrictions based on the type of security and the potential buyer in question may still exist.
 In general, Rule 144 holds include periods that last from 6 to 12 months.
 This time period is much longer than what has historically been standard in most coin and token sales.
 It’s likely that future coin and token offerings will include sell-date restrictions engineered directly into the smart contract.
 Such a token would automatically prevent token holders from violating securities laws.

 The regulation of coin and token offerings was inevitable.
 Those who assumed otherwise were living a fantasy.
-Regulation does not mean the party is over however.
+Any new regulation does not mean the party is over, however.
 Rather, it simply forces the industry to mature more quickly.
 Moreover, it will allow blockchain startups to acquire capital in more legitimate ways.
 However, the industry’s relationship to regulation remains in flux and will require more time to completely gestate.
 Once it does, it’s expected that ICOs and other alternative methods of capital formation will combine with traditional methods to provide several new and holistic offerings, Such offering will be favorable and compelling for both investors and issuers alike.

 About the Author

 Nate Nead is an investment banker and Principal Founder of InvestmentBank.com.
-Nate works with issuers in both buy and sell-side M&A as well as capital formation projects, including initial coin and token offerings, software & technology, real estate and business and consumer services.
+Nate works with issuers in both buy and sell-side M&A as well as capital formation projects, including initial coin and token offerings, software & technology, real estate, and business and consumer services.
 He resides in Seattle, Washington.
 Nothing included herein should be considered as investment or legal advice.
 Please consult with knowledgeable professionals before making investment and business decisions, especially as it relates to initial coin offerings.